fonoster/routr-walkthrough-tutorial/tutorial.md

 Routr server is a standalone software and does not require any dependencies to work.
 Routr runs on all mayor operative system, as well as a microservices environment like [Docker](https://www.docker.com/)

-The first step in running an instance of Routr to downloading the server.
+The first step in running an instance of Routr is downloading the server.

 To download the server run this command:
 ```bash